 Are Eyebrow Windows For You?

-If you are in love with the look of eyebrow windows then you should probably look into getting them.
+If you are in love with eyebrow windows, then you should consider installing them.
 The only con is the price tag.
-If that’s not enough to deter you then go for it.
+If that’s not enough to deter you, then go for it.
 Your forever home should be your dream home.
-So make it happen!